johnmackintosh/patientcounter/README.md

 This will result in double counting of some patients who occupy beds in different locations during each interval

-## Timezone
+## Timezones

-- To ensure the results match your current locale, you must specify your timezone.
+- EVerything is easier if you use "UTC" by default.
-In the UK this will be "Europe/London"
+You can attempt to coerce the final results yourself using lubridate::force_tz()

 To find your system timezone: